vowsjs/vowsjs.org/templates/pages/doc.md

 How topics work
 ---------------

-Understanding *topics* is one of the key to understanding Vows.
+Understanding *topics* is one of the keys to understanding Vows.
 Unlike other testing frameworks, Vows forces a clear separation between the element which is tested, the *topic*, and the actual tests, the *vows*.

 Let's start with a simple example of a context: